Ahmed-Memni/Ahmed-Memni/README.md

 ## 🚀 About Me
 I am passionate about **Linux development, embedded systems, and Docker**.
 I enjoy working on low-level programming, optimizing system performance, and exploring new technologies in software and hardware integration.

+Currently, I’m **relearning web development from the ground up**, refining my frontend and backend skills to build modern, responsive applications.
+Once I’m solid in web dev, I plan to **dive into the world of Artificial Intelligence** and explore how it can integrate with embedded systems and web technologies.

 ---

 ## 🛠️ My Skills